Obituary of Sharon Marie Aloi

 Arrangements are being provided by Legacy Funeral and Cremation care in La Mesa, California.
 A memorial service will be held on Thursday, January 23rd, 2020 at 7043 University Ave, La Mesa, CA from the hours of 4 pm to 8 pm.
 Clergy remarks and prayers will be at 6 pm.

-In lieu of flowers, the family asks for contributions to the National Down Syndrome SocietyTo send flowers to the family of Sharon Aloi, please visit Tribute Store
+In lieu of flowers, the family asks for contributions to the National Down Syndrome SocietyTo send flowers to the family or plant a tree in memory of Sharon Aloi, please visit Tribute Store